exercism/python/exercises/practice/collatz-conjecture/.articles/performance/content.md

 # Performance

-In this approach, we'll find out how to most efficiently calculate Collatz Conjecture in Python.
+In this approach, we'll find out how to most efficiently calculate the Collatz Conjecture in Python.

 The [approaches page][approaches] lists three approaches to this exercise: